-- Smug Snake: Even though he seems to be actively trying to avoid it.
-While considerably more intelligent and competent than Nale, his Dangerously Genre Savvy image is little more than a veneer, as considering his obsession with "proper" story structure (and subsequent fury when things don't go the way he thinks they're "supposed" to) combined with a hugely inflated sense of his own importance in the grand scheme of things (he thinks he's the Big Bad when he's really no more than an Arc Villain) as well as the petulant, childish tantrums he flies into when events don't go exactly as he wants them to, he comes across as something of a deconstruction of Magnificent Bastard type villains.
+- Smug Snake: While considerably more intelligent and competent than Nale, his Dangerously Genre Savvy image is little more than a veneer, as considering his obsession with "proper" story structure (and subsequent fury when things don't go the way he thinks they're "supposed" to) combined with a hugely inflated sense of his own importance in the grand scheme of things (he thinks he's the Big Bad when he's really no more than an Arc Villain) as well as the petulant, childish tantrums he flies into when events don't go exactly as he wants them to, point to this trope.

-- Smug Super: he won't shut up about his martial superiority.
-The difference with the above trope is that he can back some of his boasts up, as shown when he fought the entire party single-handily, and when he was within an inch of defeating them all alongside Laurin before Julio intervened.
+- Smug Super: He won't shut up about his martial superiority.
+The difference with the Smug Snake is that he can back some of his boasts up, as shown when he fought the entire party (sans V) single-handily, and when he was within an inch of defeating them alongside Laurin before Julio intervened.

 - The Sociopath: He doesn't view anyone as anything more then assets to be used or plot-elements in the grand tale of Tarquin.
-Friends and family get more sympathy but he still killed Nale with little remorse when this particular character refused to play their part.
+Friends and family get more sympathy, but he still killed Nale with little remorse when this particular character refused to have anything to do with him or his schemes.
 He also shows an oft-overlooked trait of Antisocial Personality Disorder, that of irrational behavior, as shown in his entry under Psychopathic Manchild.
 He refuses to listen to the reasoning of his friends that it would be easier to just wait for his son to come back or off the rest of the Order in some other fashion, and his goal is shown to be a sick fantasy produced by his deluded mind, rather than the grand scheme of an Evil Overlord with a true vision.

-- So Proud of You: He's very happy Elan didn't turn out like his brother did.
-For rather off reasons:
+- So Proud of You: He's very happy Elan didn't turn out like his brother did, but for rather off reasons:

 - Sore Loser: Though it's hard to tell (he has a broad view of "winning"), when he feels like he's losing, he suffers a Villainous Breakdown in an attempt to bring everything back to what he feels is the proper course.
 Elan refusing to be The Hero sends Tarquin into a cold rage, where he does everything in his power (starting with throwing an army at the problem) to kill off Roy and force Elan into his "proper" role.